erikallin/cucitrace/rejsekort/Task 4/Task 4.2.0.md

 Question Task 4.2.0:
 --------------------

-Carla wants to purchase a travel card.
-She goes to a kiosk at Norreport St and provides her userID and credit card

--> The kiosk displays a message "Travel card was not created because
-	user already registered in the system".
-	Can you search the source code and locate what is the internal response code used?
+James manages the Travel card system and he wants to see the report of the number of travel cards being checked-in and checked out at all stations.

+-> How does the travel card system gets the number of check-ins
+	and check-outs that occur in all stations when creating the report?

--> Once you have the answer please open "Task 5.2.1.md"
+-> Once you have the answer please open "Task 4.2.1.md"